Bird migration perils: Poisoning by pesticides

 Since there are very little regulations regarding pesticide use in the tropics, the farmers in South America use high quantities of highly toxic pesticides to protect their crops.
-For example, DDT is currently banned in North America because it killed millions of birds in the 1960s, but it is still heavily used in the tropics.
+For example, DDT is banned in North America because it killed millions of birds in the 1960s, but it is still heavily used in the tropics.
 Pesticides can kill birds both directly and indirectly.
 In the case of DDT, it can kill birds directly by poisoning their nervous system and indirectly by making the eggshells thinner and thus reducing reproductive success of birds.

 In their study on Dickcissels and crop damage in Venezuela, Basili and Temple (1999), found that the population of Dickcissels declined by 40% between the years of 1960 and 1980.
 The declines were primarily due to direct killings by humans.
 Dickcissels migrate to Venezuela in winter and they tend to gather in large colonies (millions of birds) to feed and sleep.
 Farmers in Venezuela thought that Dickcissels were pests that fed on rice and cereal crops, so they aerially sprayed the region with pesticides to kill of the birds.
 The dickcissels consumed only 0.37-0.745% of the grains produced.
 If the farmers had been better informed of how small of an impact Dickcissels had on their crops, the population declines of these birds could have been prevented.